Key Tips for Keeping Your Dog Cool in the Summer:

 Cooling Mats Mats are filled with cooling gel or water that remains cool without refrigeration.
 Provides instant relief from heat, is portable, and is easy to use.

-Cooling Vests Wearable vests are designed to keep dogs cool by using evaporative cooling or gel inserts.
+Cooling Vests Wearable vests are designed to keep dogs cool using evaporative cooling or gel inserts.
 Keeps the dog’s body cool during walks or outdoor activities.

 Cooling Bandanas Bandanas can be soaked in water and tied around the dog’s neck.
 Simple and effective way to cool your dog’s neck and head.